nhsengland/privfp-experiments/README.md

 ### Usage

-In `./notebooks/extraction_module/ner_exploration` there is a set of notebooks exploring how to implement a range of named entity recognition (NER) models.
+Although more recently we have moved to use [`GLiNER`](https://github.com/urchade/GLiNER) as the base NER mode, in `./notebooks/extraction_module/ner_exploration` there is a set of notebooks exploring how to implement a range of named entity recognition (NER) models.

 - `numind_NER.ipynb` explores a NER model created by Numind.
 - `spacy_and_scispacy.ipynb` explores a range of NER models released by spaCy.
 (A different environment will be required to run SciSpacy.)